Michael Annett wins Xfinity Series opener at Daytona

 "This is amazing — eight years in the series," Annett said while crediting his team for sticking with him "through the hard times when everyone counts me out.
 Our slogan this year is 'One team, one dream, one goal.'"

 Earnhardt Jr. credited crew chief Travis Mack with guiding Annett's team.
-Mack had previously worked at Hendrick Motorsports but moved to a crew chief job at Leavine Family Racing that lasted just aa few months last season.
-When Mack became available, JRM grabbed him.
+Mack had been released from Hendrick Motorsports early last season but JRM grabbed him.

 "I knew I needed him here with Michael Annett.
 That combination would be great — so we're seeing the results of that," Earnhardt said.
 "I'm extremely happy for Travis Mack.
 It's been a tough road for him, equally tough road for Michael Annett.
 It's been a day of redemption for both of those guys."